shivamsaryar/Mojo-Jaffle-Shop/README.md

 #### dbt source Testing command
 Execute the test for the source name 'jaffle_shop' using `dbt test --select source:jaffle_shop`

+## Documentation

+### A. Documenting models

+#### Adding documentation into yml files
+Add model table and columm descriptions in the 'jaffle_shop staging yml file' `models/staging/jaffle_shop/stg_jaffle_shop.yml` where all info about the models like tests and docs should be stored.

+#### Adding documentation using doc blocks
+Create a new doc blocks md file `models/staging/jaffle_shop/doc_jaffle_shop.md`.
+This markdown file can contain multiple doc blocks for different tables and columns.
+Add the following to the `models/staging/jaffle_shop/stg_jaffle_shop.yml` file under status column of orders table to reference the doc block.

+    description: '{{ doc("order_status") }}'

+### B. Documenting sources
+Add source table and columm descriptions in the 'jaffle_shop sources yml file' `models/staging/jaffle_shop/src_jaffle_shop.yml` where all info about the sources like tests and docs should be stored.

+### C. Generating documentation

+#### dbt comannds for generating documentation
+    dbt docs generate

 ### dbt default readme docs

 Try running the following commands: